-- O Book your flights about 2 months before the semester starts.
-We recommend you arrive at the destination 1 week before the semester starts so that you have enough time for the visa process in your home country. - O Join our destination-specific Facebook group.
-The link will be sent to you by email after the application period has ended. - O Look for accommodation and flatmates.
-Some students choose to stay at a hotel or a hostel for the first week and look for long-term accommodation after they have arrived at the destination. - Get a valid passport for your time abroad. - Of Get insurance you must present proof of your travel insurance at the start of the semester!
-See our recommended travel insurance providers. - O If you plan to drive a motor vehicle to your destination, find out if an international driver's license is needed. - Familiarize yourself with the visa requirements. - Make sure you have enough medicine with you to last for the duration of your trip or find out if the medicine in question is available at your destination if you require regular medication.
+- Book your flights about 2 months before the semester starts Check out our tips here - Join our destination-specific Facebook group.
+The link will be sent to you by email after the application period has ended. - Look for accommodation and flat mates.
+Some students choose to stay at a hotel or a hostel for the first week and look for long-term accommodation after they have arrived at the destination. - Get a valid passport for your time abroad - Get an insurance you must present a proof of your travel insurance at the start of the semester!

+See our recommended travel insurance providers. - Familiarize yourself with the Visa requirements. - Get vaccinations - Make sure you have enough medicine with you to last for the duration of your trip or find out if the medicine in question is available at your destination, if you require regular medication

-- O Get vaccinations. - Apply for scholarships and special funding. - Get your study plan (Learning Agreement) approved by your home university. - Get a credit card (for German students, DKB-Cash is a great choice).
-Note: we recommend using online banking and having a Visa Electron card, which is one of the most affordable ways of withdrawing money from your bank account while abroad.
-You might also want to consider granting a friend or a relative power of attorney, so they can take care of your finances back home if needed. - O Submit a notice of migration to local authorities and postal service and redirecting your mail. - O Please register with your home country's embassy so that they know you are abroad. - Try to learn about the destination as much as possible beforehand. - Apply for a visa.
+- Apply for scholarships and special funding. - Get your study plan (Learning Agreement) approved by your home university. - Get a Credit Card (for German students, DKB-Cash is a great choice) Note: We recommend the use of online banking and having a Visa Electron card which is one of the most affordable ways of withdrawing money from your bank account while abroad.
+You might also want to consider granting a friend or a relative the power of attorney, so they can take care of your finances back home if needed. - Submit a notice of migration to local authorities and postal service and redirecting your mail. - Register with your home country's embassy so that they know you are abroad. - Try to learn about the destination as much as possible beforehand - Apply for a visa